Yacht Sizes, Types, Styles & Categories

 - Downeast Style: a low-profile yacht with a large working cockpit and small helm station.
 This highly recognizable style is inspired by the mid-1900s traditional Maine lobster boat.
 Back Cove yachts are a shining example of downeast-style inspired yachts.

 - Pilothouse: A multi-deck yacht like a flybridge with a larger interior main deck.
-See the Offshore 62 Pilot House as an example.

 - Sky Lounge: an enclosed area at the top of the vessel that provides the benefits of the view but with several amenities, protection from the elements, expansive windows and sometimes a sunroof.

 - Cockpit Motor Yacht: a yacht with more cockpit space than deck space.